kr55/ssis-cataloger-docs/getting-started.md

 <img src="../media/ReplaceVariables.gif" width="800">

-Perhaps, this is useful when setting up a parallel environment for your ETL workload, and some configuration is different in the target environment.
+Perhaps, this is useful when setting up a parallel environment for your ETL workload, and some configurations are different in the target environment.
 This configuration is optional.

 ## Overwrite Environment Variable Values
 The `Overwrite environment variable values` setting recreates environment variables and parameter default values in the target.
 Note here that you may lose target data in this case.

 ## Export Sensitive Data
-This setting applies to exporting SSIS Catalog to the SCMW file.SCMW export file is not encrypted—whenThe `Export sensitive data` setting exports sensitive information in the export file as free text.
+This setting applies to exporting SSIS Catalog items to the SCMW file.
+SCMW export file is not encrypted.
+When the `Export sensitive data` setting is set, the wizard exports sensitive information in the export file as free text.

 ## Complete the Wizard
 <img src="../media/Review.png" width="500">

-Review the deployment summary.
-And if everything looks ok, click Finish.
+Review the deployment summary And if everything looks ok, click Finish.

 ## Monitor the Migration
 <img src="../media/Finish.png" width="500">